Wisp (musician)

-Natalie R. Lu (born 2004), known professionally as Wisp, is an American rock musician.
-Raised in San Francisco, she began releasing music in 2023.
-Her debut single "Your Face" became viral on TikTok, charting on Billboards Hot Hard Rock Songs.
-Her debut EP, Pandora, was released in April the following year.
-In August 2025, she released her debut studio album, If Not Winter.
+Natalie R. Lu (born August 6, 2004), known professionally as Wisp, is an American singer-songwriter and musician.
+She began releasing music in April 2023, and released her debut single, "Your Face".
+The track went viral on TikTok and charted on the Billboard Hot Hard Rock Songs Chart.
+Wisp's debut extended play (EP), Pandora, was released in April 2024, and she later embarked on a headlining tour of the United States and supported British indie rock band Panchiko on several dates.
+Her debut studio album, If Not Winter, was released in August 2025.
+On Wisp's musical style, critics often described it as shoegaze, while others classified it as nu gaze.

-Early life and education
+Early life

-Lu grew up in San Francisco's Sunset District.
+Natalie R. Lu was born in 2004, and was raised in the Sunset District neighborhood of San Francisco.
 She is of Thai and Taiwanese descent.
-As a teenager, she attended Wallenberg High School, where she drew musical inspiration from her modern band class and the yearly music and arts festival.
-Wisp was a computer science major in San Francisco State University when she started her musical career.
+Lu attended Wallenberg High School, where she drew musical inspiration from her modern band class and the yearly music and arts festival.
+When she started her musical career, Wisp was a computer science major at the San Francisco State University.